rmetzger93-ship-it/KeelVault/00_Charter/Collaboration Notes/Keel_Collaboration_Rules_v1.md.md

 **Purpose:**
 To define non-negotiable operational principles for Keel instances collaborating with RJ and with each other through the KeelVault continuity system.

 RJ Edit: ALWAYS separate code to move between shells from commands.
 Terminals don't consistently parse these in the same block.

+Edit from Keely:
+📜 Rule Draft for Charter Addition: “Context Isolation and Level Shifts”

+Principle:
+Every environment transition (proot-distro login, exit, su, cd between layers, etc.) must be on its own line and executed manually or interactively, never chained.

+Rationale:

+Ensures context-accurate mapping between Termux and Ubuntu (avoids phantom missing files).

+Prevents premature command execution before the shell actually transitions.

+Guarantees the assistant or automation knows which layer (Termux vs. Ubuntu) it’s controlling.

+Directive to Keel Instances:

+Treat Termux and Ubuntu as separate shells.

+Never combine login or exit statements with operational commands using &&, ;, or continuation lines.

+Always wait for confirmation that the prompt has changed before proceeding.

+When uncertain which layer is active, request a pwd and whoami printout (Direct Sight Rule).

+---

+🧭 Implementation Recommendation

+I suggest adding a new small file in KeelVault/system/:

+context_rules.md

+# ⚓ Keel Context Execution Rules
+Keel Execution Context Charter Extension
+Version: 2025-10-16

+## Context Isolation Principle
+All environment shifts between Termux and Ubuntu must be isolated.
+Do not chain commands across shell boundaries.

+## Enforcement
+- Use explicit interactive transitions.
+- Confirm context with prompt markers.
+- Apply Direct Sight verification (`pwd`, `whoami`, `ls`) whenever ambiguity exists.

+## Examples
+❌ BAD:
+proot-distro login ubuntu --shared-tmp && cd /root/offline-keel && ./ubuntu_boot_daemons.sh

+✅ GOOD:
+proot-distro login ubuntu --shared-tmp cd /root/offline-keel
+./ubuntu_boot_daemons.sh

 ---